namespace fty = senf::console::factory; dir.add("name", fty::Command(callback));

 Depending on the object added, you can also bind to a more specific node type (e.g. senf::console::SimpleCommand) if you know the type of node returned.

 Nodes are always added using a factory from the senf::console::factory namespace.
 The factory has additional (type specific) attributes.
 These attributes are set by calling member functions called 'attributors' on the temporary factory instance.
-It is not guaranteed, you can call these members on the node reference returned by the add()
+It is not guaranteed, you can call these members on the node reference returned by the add() call.

 namespace fty = senf::console::factory; dir.add("name", fty::Command(callback) .doc("The documentation") );